 This sour cream enhanced chocolate quick bread was inspired by a little sandwich store near my house that always has about half a dozen quick breads on display.
 Some of the loaves have flat tops and others are nicely rounded.
-They always look so perfect, and every time I see their breads I get the urge to go home and bake something in my loaf pan.
+They always look so perfect, and every time I see them I get the urge to go home and bake something in a loaf pan.
 This chocolate bread, which has a nice shape to it, was the latest treat.

 I found the original recipe while perusing the Martha White collection.
 They make theirs in a 9x5 inch loaf pan and use double the amount of ingredients.
 They call it a pound cake, but it seems lighter than pound cake.
 Also, it's a little less sweet, so I'm going to call it a quick bread.

-It’s made with a combination of melted unsweetened chocolate and sour cream which gives it a velvety texture.
-I’ve made it with Baker’s brand unsweetened chocolate, Ghirardelli 100% and plan on making it again with Lindt 90% just for kicks to see if the brand of unsweetened chocolate changes the texture.
-So far, both versions were good.
+The recipe calls for a mixture of melted unsweetened chocolate and sour cream which gives it a velvety texture.
+I've made it with Baker's brand unsweetened chocolate, Ghirardelli 100% and plan on making it again with Lindt 90% just for kicks to see if the brand of unsweetened chocolate changes the texture.
+So far, all versions have been good.
 In addition to the melted unsweetened chocolate, it has chopped chocolate or mini chocolate chips for extra moisture and flavor.

-The recipe is a blank slate and open to so many variations, but the flavor and texture is so balanced as-is that I don’t want to mess with it too much!
-Then again, some well-drained cherries surely couldn’t hurt.
+The recipe is a blank slate and open to so many variations, but the flavor and texture is so balanced that I don't want to mess with it too much.
+Then again, some well-drained cherries surely couldn't hurt.